 Introduction to Dog legged staircase:

-Dog legged staircase is the simplest type of staircase by which a flight of stairs moves one half step before 180 degrees and persevering with upwards.
+This staircase is the simplest type of stairs by which a flight of stairs moves one-half step 180 degrees and persevering upwards.

-Due to its appearance in sectional elevation, it is called Dog Legged Staircase, it is a very common and popular type of stair consisting of two flights that run in opposite directions separated by a landing in the middle space.
+Due to its appearance in sectional elevation, it is a very common and popular stair consisting of two flights that run in opposite directions separated by a landing in the middle space.

-Dog-leg ladders are used when the available space is equal to twice the width of the stairs and this stairs lies in its compact layout and has better circulation from a design point of view.
+These staircases are used when the available space is equal to twice the width of the stairs and stairs lie in their compact layout that has better circulation from a design point of view.

-Each steps has a tread and a riser and the stairs are made up of individual steps.
+- Each step has a tread and a riser and the stairs are made up of individual steps.

-Landing is provided according to the level at which the direction of flight changes and it is the most economical ladder.
+- Landing is provided according to the level at which the direction of flight changes, it is the most economical ladder.

 Requirement for good stairs:

-For an easy, fast and safe ascent or descent of dog legged staircase any efficient stairs must has the following criteria as follows:
+For an easy, fast, and safe ascent or descent on a dog-legged staircase any efficient stairs must have the following criteria as follows:

 It should be located to obtain adequate lighting and ventilation with easy access from all rooms.